nicolovalle/TimeDeadMapTools/README.md

 The `.C` macro creates the file called `DeadMapTREE.root`, taken as default input by `DeadMapQA.py`.
 One can call the `.py` script with different options (run `python3 DeadMapQA.py --help` to get instructions).

-The output `.png` files are saved into the `./canvas/` directory.
-And the logs of the python script are saved in `./QApy.log`.
+The output `.png` files are saved into the `./canvas/` directory and the logs of the python script are saved in the local directory as `QApy.log`.

 ### QA Output Files: